 \subsection{Designs of RtI HMI}

-Petermeijer~\etal\cite{petermeijer2017driver} demonstrated that auditory and tactile take-over requests yielded faster reactions than visual take-over requests.
-Therefore, we propose a voice-based HMI for RtI to provide detailed information regarding the trigger cues.
-This HMI incorporates a trigger cue into the warning voice to assist drivers in accurately identifying the correct trigger for RtI, where there are various potential triggers of RtI.
+As Fig.~\ref{fig:RtI_pro} shows, the RtI is designed to be triggered 10 seconds before the ADS exceeding the system limitations, referring to~\cite{merat2014transition} As the ADS will be deactivated once it exceeds the system limitations, the driver needs to promptly and safely take over vehicle control.
+To assist the driver during take-over, we propose a voice-based RtI HMI.
+This is primarily because Petermeijer~\etal\cite{petermeijer2017driver} demonstrated that auditory and tactile take-over requests yielded faster reactions than visual take-over requests.

-The ADS issues the RtI with their corresponding voice cues from in-car speakers under the following conditions according to the system limitations: 1) if a curve with a radius less than 230~m is detected, the ADS will issue the RtI with the voice cue: ``Sharp curve, take over!
-Sharp curve, take-over!''
-2) if the visibility range less than 40~m due to thick fog, the ADS will issue the RtI with the voice cue: ``Thick fog, take over!
-Thick fog, take-over!''
-In addition, we used a traditional voice-based RtI without a trigger cue as a comparative method.
-Specifically, the in-car speakers will emit the sound ``Take over!
-Take over!'' when an RtI is issued, regardless of the trigger.
+The proposed RtI HMI provides detailed information regarding the trigger cues and a post reason explanations.
+In particular, the ADS issues the RtI with their corresponding voice cues from in-car speakers under the following conditions according to the system limitations: 1) If a curve with a radius less than 230~m is detected, the ADS will issue the RtI with the voice cue: ``Sharp curve, take over!
+Sharp curve, take-over!''.
+After the driver reactivates the ADS after the take-over event, it will issue the voice cue for the reason explanation as: ``The reason for RtI is that it is difficult to recognize lanes and vehicles ahead in a sharp curve with a radius less than 230~m.''
+2) If the visibility range less than 40~m due to thick fog, the ADS will issue the RtI with the voice cue: ``Thick fog, take over!
+Thick fog, take-over!''.
+After the driver reactivates the ADS after the take-over event, it will issue the voice cue for the reason explanation: ``The reason for RtI is that it is difficult to recognize lanes and vehicles ahead in thick fog when it is impossible to see more than 40~m ahead.''

-As Fig.~\ref{fig:RtI_pro}shows, we turned off the ADS after issuing RtI for 10 s, the average time required for take-over, referring to~\cite{merat2014transition}.
-Thus, the driver must safely take over the vehicle control quickly.
+As a comparative method, we used a conventional voice-based RtI that issues a voice cue of ``Take over!
+Take over!'' without the trigger cue and the reason explanation.